openstreetmap/svn-archive/sites/wms.openstreetmap.de/wms-readme.txt

 Configuration:

 Layers are added using osmwms.map.
 This is (more or less) an ordinary mapfile with the exeption of the "copyright" metadata in layers.
 This is used for layer specific copyright messages rendered as watermark.

-Files need to user EPSG:4326 projection.
+Files need to use EPSG:4326 projection.
 In Addition to the mapfile new layers should also be added manually to the index.html shown at the servers root directory.